landro/docker-kubernetes-101/Readme.md

 ---

-# Virtual machines
+# The problem

+- Isolation between workloads
+- Efficient resource utilisation

 ---

+# The solution

+- Virtual machines
+- Docker containers
+- Serverless functions

+---

-# Linux OS and kernel
+# Docker containers, Linux and the kernel

+- Rely on features found in Linux kernel since 2008
+- Virtual machines run on top of a host and a hypervisor (Xen, HyperV, KVM)
+- Docker containers run on top of a linux server, and all share same kernel

 ---